-1. Photograph/image may be mounted/matted or submitted (uploaded) as a digital image.

-2. If mounted, photograph/image must be mounted on a foam core no smaller than 4" in length or larger than 14" length.

-3. Photograph/Image can be digitally created or from a film negative.

-4. Exhibit must have the most current Photo Exhibit Label on back with required information for photo exhibits.
-Exhibit write up should include additional information about the processes and decisions used to develop exhibit.
+- 1. Photograph/image may be mounted/matted. - 2.
+If mounted, photograph/image must be mounted on a foam core no smaller than 5" in length or larger than 14" length. - 3.
+Photograph/Image can be digitally created. - 4.
+Exhibit must have the most current Photo Exhibit Label on back with required information for photo exhibits.
+Exhibit write up should include additional information about the processes and decisions used to develop the exhibit.

-5. Subject matter must be in good taste and be appropriate for public display in a 4-H setting, photographs depicting unsafe practices or illegal activities will not be displayed.

-10345 Photography Idea/Educational Display - An exhibit that demonstrates learning about photography that does not fit into any previous photography class.
+- 5. Subject matter must be in good taste and be appropriate for public display in a 4-H setting. - 6.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 10345 Photography Idea/Educational Display An exhibit that demonstrates learning about photography that does not fit into any previous photography class.
 This class may include educational displays about printing, processing, editing, marketing, branding, merchandising, etc. as it relates to photography.